 Let us know if you make these super simple mimosas by leaving a comment and review below!
 We’d love to know your thoughts.

-- 3 ounces sparkling white wine
+- 3 ounces sparkling white wine, or Champagne

 - 3 ounces orange juice, freshly squeezed

 - 1/2 ounce orange liqueur, this is optional, but really good!